How to Choose the Best Tour for Meeting a Geisha

 Another dance worth seeing is Miyako Odori, a theater performance held at Gion Kobu Korenjo in Kyoto every year from April 1st until April 30th.
 This performance has been faithfully held since 1875 and is a beloved tradition carried out in Kyoto.
 A tea ceremony will be offered by geisha as well as a traditional dance performance.

 Kamishichiken Beer Garden is also a fun event held every year from July 1st until September 5th at the Kaburenjo at Kamishichiken.
 There will be six geisha dressed in yukata, the traditional cotton kimono worn in the summer, serving guests every day.
-The basic set starts from 1,800 yen.
+The basic set starts at 1,800 yen.

 Although there are more people joining the “Maiko transformation experience” with the increase of tourists, note that real geisha do not walk around during the day or dine out, so it is important not to be confused.
 You may meet geisha dressed up after evening.
 However, you cannot ask them to have a photograph with you as they are on their way to work.
 Even if you ask them, you will be refused in eloquent Kyoto dialect, “kannin dosse” which means “please pardon me.”
 The iron rule is to join a tour if you want to take a picture with them.